Create and connect an application with a single command

 You can now create a Tunnel that will connect

 cloudflared to Cloudflare’s edge.
 In this example, you can use a single command to perform all of the steps required to connect an application to Cloudflare’s edge.
 The command will perform the following functions:

 - Create a Tunnel with an associated name.
 That Tunnel can serve traffic for multiple services and multiple hostnames; this example uses a single service and single hostname.

 - Create DNS records for the Tunnel.
 These DNS records will send traffic to the Tunnel.
 The records created will not be deleted if the Tunnel is interrupted or if

 cloudflaredor your origin service restarts.

-- and begin serving traffic.
+- Run the Tunnel and begin serving traffic.